Fro116/RecommenderSystem/README.md

 3. Using a ranking model to combine these metrics into a relevance score
 4. Reranking the outputs to generate a list of recommendations

-See [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/pdf/1810.04805.pdf), [Deep Neural Networks for YouTube Recommendations](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45530.pdf), [Position-Aware ListMLE: A Sequential Learning Process for Ranking](https://auai.org/uai2014/proceedings/individuals/164.pdf), and [Deep Learning for Recommender Systems: A Netflix Case Study](https://ojs.aaai.org/index.php/aimagazine/article/view/18140) for relevant prior work.
+See [Deep Neural Networks for YouTube Recommendations](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45530.pdf), [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/pdf/1810.04805.pdf), [Position-Aware ListMLE: A Sequential Learning Process for Ranking](https://auai.org/uai2014/proceedings/individuals/164.pdf), and [Deep Learning for Recommender Systems: A Netflix Case Study](https://ojs.aaai.org/index.php/aimagazine/article/view/18140) for relevant prior work.

-Once the system has been trained, run `notebooks/Recommendations/start_servers.py` to setup a local web app that you can connect to at localhost:5000.
-This will fetch the latest anime and manga lists for a given user, perform model inference, and display recommendations.

-At some point I'll figure out web hosting works and spin up a public website, but until then the local app will have to do.